Zhany829/Personal-Project-1/Yelpcamp/README.md

-This is a Chinese yelpcamp project.
+This is a yelpcamp project.